cvillagrasa/IfcOpenHouse/README.md

 Lastly, you may also want to edit the JavaScript code 👩🏽‍💻 for the model preview by running `npm i` from the `viz` directory and regenerate the bundles with either `npm run build_nb` or `npm run watch_nb`.

+That’s it! you are now ready to locally open the notebook `nbs/00_generation.ipynb` and start having fun 🥳.

+## Step-by-step tutorial / online

+Alternatively, you may just start by browsing the contents firstly, and perhaps attempt to run it locally later.
+Just go to [generation](00_generation.ipynb) and you’ll find an IfcOpenHouse generation online walkthrough 🚀🚀🚀.